SansGuidon/bookmarks/README.md

 * [Courseroot](https://courseroot.com/) - Review the best online courses on the internet in one place
 * [Ciro S. Costa](https://ops.tips/blog/publishing-a-blog-with-aws/) - (2018) How to publish a blog using AWS
 * [ACM Queue](https://queue.acm.org/) - studies on Software, DevOps, Computing Machinery ...
+* [Jerome Kehrli](https://www.niceideas.ch/roller2/badtrash/entry/periodic-table-of-agile-principles) - (2017) Periodic Table of Agile Principles and Practices
+* [Farnam Street](https://www.fs.blog/mental-models/) - Mental Models: The Best Way to Make Intelligent Decisions (113 Models Explained) | How do you think the most rational people in the world operate their minds?
+How do they make better decisions?
+* [Culture Codes](https://tettra.co/culture-codes/handbooks/) - Employee Handbox Examples | A collection of company handbooks, employee manuals, and more from real companies.

 # Programming
 > News